alperyazar/ayazar.dev/docs/source/p/c/properties/weakly-typed.md

 one of the most controversial categories.
 Considering C, you can find many resources on the Internet on this topic.
 Some of them say that C is weakly typed and others say the opposite.
 Interesting, right?
-Let's see what the authors of The C Programming Language book (K\&R C) about this topic.
+Let's see what the authors of The C Programming Language book (K&R C) about this topic.

 > C is not a strongly-typed language in the sense of Pascal or Algol 68.
 It is
 > relatively permissive about data conversion, although it will not